Bontoni

-Bontoni is a third-generation luxury Italian shoemaker that crafts handmade men's dress shoes.
-The brand produces a very exclusive line of ready-made men's dress shoes that range from dressy to casual.
+Bontoni is a luxury Italian shoemaker that makes handmade men's dress shoes.
 Bontoni's nine-person workshop is located on the outskirts of Montegranaro in the Marche Region of Italy.

 Background

 Bontoni is a third-generation luxury Italian shoemaker that manufactures handmade men's shoes.
 Bontoni was founded in 2004 by Franco Gazzani (third-generation family shoemaker) and his distant cousin Lewis Cutillo.
 Prior to 2004, Gazzani's grandfather, uncle, and father made custom shoes for a limited number of clients under no label.
 Many of the models carried by the brand were originally created by Gazzani's father and grandfather.
 The name Bontoni originated from the French bon ton, which means sophisticated manner.

-Bontoni's nine artisans produce just, 2600 pairs a year.
+Bontoni's nine artisans produce just 3,800 pairs a year.
 From start to finish, each pair of Bontoni shoes takes about 14 weeks to complete and nearly 26 working hours.
-Bontoni's Casa e Bottega, or home-based workshop, is located in Gazzani's basement in The Marches Region of Italy.
-It represents Bontoni one of the last remaining established, in-home family-owned artisanal workshops in all of Italy.
+Bontoni's Casa e Bottega, or home-based workshop, is located in Gazzani's basement in Marche, Italy.
+Bontoni is one of the last remaining established, in-home family-owned artisanal workshops in all of Italy.

 Overview

-Bontoni is renowned for its palette of richly hand-colored leathers, original designs, and high level of hand workmanship.
-Bontoni's bespoke, or su misura offering requires 2-3 separate fittings and can take 7–10 months to complete.
-Bontoni's ready-made collection is available at a select number of retailers throughout the world that include Bergdorf Goodman, Harrods, Wilkes Bashford, Beymen, Richard's, Mario's, Boyds, Stanley Korshak, Harry Rosen, as well as several others.
+Bontoni is known for its use of hand-colored leathers, distinctive original designs, and meticulous artisanal craftsmanship.
+Its bespoke (su misura) service includes two to three personalized fittings and typically requires seven to ten months to complete.

+Bontoni’s ready-to-wear collection is available through a limited number of high-end retailers worldwide, including: Bergdorf Goodman, Harrods, Wilkes Bashford, Beymen, Richard's, Mario's, Boyds, Stanley Korshak, Harry Rosen, and several others.